axelchalon/axelchalon.github.io/0-book-review/_posts/2024-02-07-design-everyday-things-personal-notes.md

 	* All teams should operate in close contact with one another and understand each other; this should be ensured and facilitated by management.
 	* Management is about having the big picture in mind and prioritizing, reaching a consensus across the different teams. (× the "orchestrating" self in [Your Symphony of Selves]({% link 0-book-review/_posts/2023-03-15-your-symphony-of-selves-summary.md %}); the self with the big picture in mind)
 	* "It is often possible to reach satisfactory solutions for all the needs."
-* **Capitalize on your strengths instead of constantly trying to catch up with your shortcomings**.
+* <a name="^capitalize-on-strengths"></a>**Capitalize on your strengths instead of constantly trying to catch up with your shortcomings**.
 If the product has real strengths, it can afford to just be "good enough" in other areas (× Self). **The attempt to match the competition causes all products to become the same.**
 	* Focus on the people, not the competition.
 - **Disinterest in durability**: Selling durable, quality products is not in the business interest of companies.
 Companies profit from purchases, not from use.
 		- The subscription model is a business solution to the problem of disinterest in durability.